 I put a huge amount of detail in the helmets of my Best Pilots pilot figures because its the topmost thing that’s viewed when your pilot is sitting in the cockpit.
-Most flight helmets are leather and that’s what’s shown in the December 2011 issue of MAN.
+Most flight helmets are leather and that’s what’s shown here.
 The following technique works like magic in replicating leather of all kinds, but it works the best when your pilot figure has leather texture molded in the helmet.
 I’ve included information here for doing a bang up job on WW2 Navy cloth flight helmets as well.

 Text & Photos by Lyle Vasser

 First paint the helmet, earphones and goggle frames flat black.
 When painting areas like this, it is quicker to paint where the black meets another color with a fine brush and then fill in with a larger brush.
 Kind of like coloring within the lines in a coloring book.
 After all is painted flat black and dry we are going to learn a technique called dry brushing.

 Dry Brushing is a fairly easy technique to highlight raised detail.
 A medium soft flat brush works perfectly.
 Mine is all curled out at the ends from use, which actually makes it work better.
 The trick is to not let a lot of paint come off the brush.
 To help this, just barely dip the tip of your brush into the paint.
 You only want about a 1/16 of an inch of paint on brush.